Patient education: Colorectal cancer treatment; metastatic cancer (Beyond the Basics)

 COLORECTAL CANCER OVERVIEW

 Colon and rectal cancer are cancers that involve the lowest part of the digestive system: the large intestine and the rectum (figure 1).
 Despite early diagnosis and treatment, cancers involving the colon or rectum (colorectal cancer) can reappear at a later time, even if the cancer was entirely removed during the initial treatment.
-(See "Patient information: Colon and rectal cancer (Beyond the Basics)".)
+(See "Patient education: Colon and rectal cancer (Beyond the Basics)".)

 TREATMENT FOR RESECTABLE METASTATIC COLORECTAL CANCER